iivanoo/covid-apps-observer/data/data_us/reports/resources/org.intermountainhealthcare.android.connectcare___12.0.19.010_02/report.md

 > Third appointment on connect care third time that the app will not work.<br> :date: __2020-10-14 17:26:00__

 > Installed just to check a covid test result.
 I see no way of doing that.
 The only thing I see is how to make an appointment.
 What a waste if time.<br> :date: __2020-10-02 16:35:27__

-> This app i not user friendly I have typed in my information +5 times correctly, then stating your unsure it is who I say I am..
-I know you guys are slammed but honestly please do something.
-I've waited on the phone with tech support on regards of my Account info for over 40 minutes.
-Then I got annoyed and hung up.
-Called again and once again still on the phone for more than 20 minutes.
-The auto record states you will only be waiting for 20 minutes.<br> :date: __2020-09-25 01:55:53__